Machine Relations

 1. Referrer-based channel grouping.
 Create custom channel definitions in GA4 that recognize AI engine referrers:

 Once you measure it correctly, the picture changes.
-I have seen teams discover that AI-referred leads close 2-3x faster because the buyer has already been pre-sold by the AI answer.
-The attribution reveals what the aggregate hides.
+AI-referred leads often look small in raw sessions but oversized in conversion value because the buyer has already been pre-sold by the AI answer.
+Attribution reveals what aggregate organic and referral buckets hide.

 An organic visitor arrives uncertain.
 They need convincing.
 An AI-referred visitor arrives pre-convinced.
 They need confirmation and a clear next action.
 When you force them through a traditional awareness → consideration → decision funnel, you are re-selling someone who already bought.